Dr Paea Leach

 Taylor regularly undertakes continued learning: whether it's professionally through biodynamics and cranial courses, or recreationally through studying anatomy and spending time in nature; both continue to teach him that Osteopathy is a philosophy practiced throughout his life.

-Taylor practices in Castlemaine on Tuesdays & Fridays, and in Kyneton on Mondays & Thursdays
+Taylor practices in Castlemaine on Tuesday & Friday, and in Kyneton on Thursday.

 Dr Mechthild Goelling (Maddy)